spectrocloud/librarium/content/api/1-introduction.md

 ### Production
 The Palette APIs are designed to work as intended and expected.
 ### Sunset
-As the API approaches deprecation, whether because it is being replaced or will no longer be supported, a notice will be provided in the documentation that outlines our intent and provides a cut-off date.
+As the API approaches deprecation because it is being replaced or will no longer be supported, a notice will be provided in the documentation that outlines our intent and provides a cut-off date.
 Within three months of the deprecation date, a notice will be shared that counts down to the end date and recommends the API to use instead.
 ### Deprecated
 We indicate that an API is deprecated when it is no longer supported or recommended for use by including a tag to indicate its state.
 The API documentation will remain available as a subsection of deprecated APIs.